Alanazammit64/reproducible-research_homework/README.md

 ---

 # Question 1, 2, & 3
-Questions 1, 2 and 3 can be found in the README.Rmd file in the logistic_growth repository: [click here](https://github.com/Alanazammit64/logistic_growth)
+Questions 1, 2 and 3 can be found in the README.md file in the logistic_growth repository: [click here](https://github.com/Alanazammit64/logistic_growth)

 # Question 4 - Brownian Motion